-Say that we are creating a program that analyzes a list of math student test scores and stores whether or not each student has passed the latest test.
+Say we are creating a program that analyzes a list of math student test scores.
+This program stores whether each student has passed the latest test.

 import os path = "/home/school/math/grades/final" os.mkdir(path) print("/home/school/math/grades/final has been created.")

 Our code creates a new directory called final in the /home/school/math/grades folder in our operating system.
 Then, it returns the message:

 /home/school/math/grades/final has been created.

-mkdir() method can only be used to create one directory at a time.
-So, if we wanted to create a folder called final and then create a folder within final called jan2020.
+The mkdir() method can only be used to create one directory at a time.
+We could not create a folder called final and then create a folder within final called jan2020.

 We can use the optional access parameter to specify the permissions we want our directory to have.
-By default, the access permissions for the directory mkdir() creates is 777, which means the directory is readable and writable by the owner and all other users.
+By default, the access permissions for the directory mkdir() creates is 777.
+This means the directory is readable and writable by the owner and all other users.